Chalmette National Cemetery: Changes to layout

 The original entrance to the Chalmette National Cemetery was from the Mississippi River, as visitors typically arrived and departed by boat.
 By 1910, a railroad and a highway had been constructed at the northern end of the cemetery.
 The main entrance to the cemetery was moved to the northern end at that time.

-The levees at the riverside of the cemetery were widened following the Great Mississippi River Flood of 1927.
+The levees at the riverside of the cemetery were widened following the Great Mississippi Flood of 1927.
 This expansion necessitated that the remains of approximately 400 soldiers had to be relocated, to a mass grave.
 The superintendent's house at the Mississippi River side of the cemetery was demolished and replaced by two smaller buildings near the new entrance to the cemetery.

 Chalmette National Cemetery suffered considerable damage in 2005 due to Hurricane Katrina and also Hurricane Rita, with the toppling of headstones and much of the perimeter wall.
 The days and times that the park and cemetery were open to the public were limited for several years afterward.
 Previously, Hurricane Betsy and Hurricane Camille had damaged the cemetery, especially the foliage.